nar17/AL395_mybots/README.md

 Optimize morphology and behavior for a task of your choice.

 ###	Running Instructions:
 To run the evolution, open `search.py`.
 To specify which simulation to run (control or experiment), follow the directions located in the comments in `search.py`.
+The code is currently set up to run a experimental group population size two for twenty generations.
+The simulation will show the first parent and the overall best evolved robot.
 To generate the fitness curves, open and start `finalProjectFitnessPlots.py`.

 ### Preview: